Gradient Descent Ascent for Minimax Problems on Riemannian Manifolds: Riemanian Gradient-Based Methods

-In this subsection, we propose a novel momentum variance-reduced stochastic Riemannian gradient descent ascent (MVR-RSGDA) algorithm to solve the stochastic min-max problem (\ref{eq:1}), which builds on the momentum-based variance reduction technique of STORM \citep{cutkosky2019momentum}.
-Algorithm \ref{alg:2} describes the algorithmic framework of MVR-RSGDA method.
+In this subsection, we propose an accelerated stochastic Riemannian gradient descent ascent (Acc-RSGDA) algorithm to solve the stochastic minimax Problem (\ref{eq:2}), which builds on the momentum-based variance reduction technique of STORM \cite{cutkosky2019momentum}.
+Algorithm \ref{alg:2} describes the algorithmic framework of Acc-RSGDA method.

-In Algorithm \ref{alg:2}, we use the momentum-based variance-reduced technique of STORM to update stochastic Riemannian gradient $v_t$:
+At the line 4 of Algorithm \ref{alg:2}, we use two learning rates $\gamma$ and $\eta_t$, where $\gamma$ is a constant learning rate and $\eta_t = \frac{b}{(m+t)^{1/3}}$ is a decreasing learning rate with iteration $t$.
+Similarly, we can flexibly choose learning rates in practice, and can easily analyze the convergence properties of our algorithms, where simultaneously Riemannian gradient descent on the variable $x\in \mathcal{M}$ and gradient ascent on the variable $y\in \mathcal{Y}$.